-After 5 years as a full time wedding photographer, I know that after the ring goes on the finger and the ring-selfies are taken, couples normally set a date and pick a venue… then, they go on the search for a wedding photographer (which can be 12 or sometimes 18 months in advance!)
+After 6 years specialising in Hunter Valley wedding photography, I know that after the ring goes on the finger and the ring-selfies are taken, couples normally set a date and pick a venue… then, they go on the search for a wedding photographer (which can be 12 or sometimes 18 months in advance!)
 Now, being newly engaged myself – eeep – I totally know that trying to find a great wedding photographer can seem majorly daunting.
 But, there is one secret that I want to share with you that you need to know when it comes to what to do and how to find the right wedding photographer for you!

 Here is it: